The troubled nation of Zefra needs your help!

 Second, some political advisors to the President have pointed out that relieving the current SAPCOM commander could play out nicely in the Washington press: the President would look decisive, but not have to commit US troops to the operation.
 So far, the President has rejected this advice and announced his complete confidence in the US military leadership, both in the Pentagon and at SAPCOM.
 But the President and his political advisors are certainly growing impatient to see some results in Zefra.

 The international community is keenly interested is how the situation in Zefra will unfold.
 France and Spain are former colonial rulers of Zefra and Daloon respectively and continue to have strong ties, including ongoing commercial interests.
-China has avoided a direct role so far, but has naval units in the South Pacific conducting reciprocal visits and friendly port calls and also has small groups of PLA Air Force personnel at two airbases in Zefra.
-Chinese business interests have been investing in the coal fields and new nuclear reactor sites in Zefra and in the new natural gas discoveries in Daloon, and there are several enclaves for Chinese employees of those companies that are active in both countries.
+China is avoiding a direct role, but has naval and air forces in the South Pacific conducting reciprocal visits and friendly port calls.
+Chinese business interests have been investing in the new natural gas discoveries in Daloon, and there are several enclaves for Chinese employees of those companies that are active in exploration for more natural resources.

 International aid and humanitarian organizations have been active in the area for some time and are operating on both sides of the border.
 Agencies in Daloon have been assisting Daloon authorities in dealing with the refugee situation.
 The focus of agencies operating in Zefra has been internally displaced persons.
 Their operations have been hampered by the continuing violence by the ZA and the PLAM and a general lack of support from Zefra government authorities.